 The Nelson Railway to Nowhere

-This article is part of a cluster of historical stories that provide mature and senior travellers considering a small group tour of New Zealand to give the couple or solo traveller an insight into the places visited.
+This article is part of a cluster of historical stories that provide mature and senior travellers (as either a couple or solo traveller) considering a small group tour of New Zealand insight into the places visited.

 Since the 1860s, Nelsonians – the locals of Nelson, a city in the West Coast Tasman district of New Zealand – have had but one dream: to have trains connect them to the rest of the South Island.
 At one point they got close, part of a line extending 96km from the town.
 But, intended to run from Nelson to Inanagahua Junction, where it would meet the Main Trunk Line, it never quite made it.
 After 80 years, despite the people’s drive and determination, multiple unforeseeable roadblocks had slowed progress to a halt and the line was finally abandoned.
 What was left was a railway to nowhere.